sdavara/sdavara.github.com/_posts/2014-10-21-set-timezone-in-laravel.markdown

 Though I am learning, I'd love to share what I learn.
 PHP Laravel is getting attention from the community due to it's easy to set up and powerful features.
 In earlier, it was quite a tedious process to change time zone in an application by passing an argument in datetime constructor or need to set in php.ini.

-Laravel allows to set timezone in an application via configuration.
+Laravel allows to set timezone in an application via a configuration file.
 I have been using the framework, but I have not come across any need of timezone yet.
-After looking at it, just one word 'awesome'.
+It's an easy way to change timezone for our application.

 We can set timezone in config file app/config/app.php or any app/config/environment/app.php at below section.